itayzrihan/mytxone/DATABASE_DOCUMENTATION.md

-# Database Documentation for mytx-ai Project
+# Database Documentation for mytxone Project

-This document provides comprehensive guidelines on how to interact with the database system used in the mytx-ai project, including how to update schemas and push changes to the production database.
+This document provides comprehensive guidelines on how to interact with the database system used in the mytxone project, including how to update schemas and push changes to the production database.

 ## Table of Contents